Relationship with Allah (العلاقة مع الله)

 - If you are a person of knowledge (scholar, preacher, teacher…) that people look up to you guidance.

-- Nafs Al-Lawwamah: a person who does not do the major sins but she gets tested over and over again by small sins.
+- Nafs Al-Lawwamah: one who does not do the major sins but she gets tested over and over again by small sins.
 Trials come in her life on all sides, and every time she commits a sin, she feels bad and keeps blaming herself why she did that.
 And that keeps her in a state of repentance all the time.

-3 things that you have to do after committing a sin: Allah will forgive your sins when you do 1 or 2 of the following or you do 3 altogether, to clean your sins and to ask for forgiveness.
+Allah will forgive your sins when you do 1 or 2 of the following or you do 3 altogether, to clean your sins and to ask for forgiveness.

 - By doing acts of worship: Salah, Sawm, Zakat, Sadaqah…